Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-05-18-what-to-do-for-a-couple-days-in-busan.md

 <div class="article-text">

-Continuing back to Haeundae spend a relaxing night along the beach and the markets, admiring the illegal fireworks and beach-side fish market.
+Continuing back to Haeundae, spend a relaxing night along the beach and the markets, admiring the illegal fireworks and beach-side fish market.
 You might never return.

 </div>